 Let us know which codecs you use and plan to use in the coming year in our 4th Annual Video Developer Survey here

 At first look, the logical approach for companies that support streaming video with H.264 today is to stay the course and to add the next-generation MPEG video codec, HEVC/H.265 to their compression delivery suite.
 It’s important to note that in mid-2020, another next-gen codec had been finalized to support 4K and 8K streaming devices, Versatile Video Coding (VVC)/H.266.

 In terms of compression, H.265 is a significant improvement over H.264 — roughly 50% more efficient.
 That puts it on par with Google’s VP9 codec, which does not charge licensing fees, but also does not offer full device reach (yet).
 Then there’s a third player, AV1, which is an open-source codec from AOMedia.
 Continuing the initial work on VP10, AV1 boasts 70% better compression than H.264.
 That’s caught a lot of people’s attention, even though there are still some questions around AV1 for many monetization workflows The VVC/H.266 codec promises to reduce bitrate costs by a full 50% over its predecessor, HEVC.
-(For more info download our AV1 Datasheet or watch our webinar)
+(For more info download our AV1 Datasheet)